robertfrundin/cities-frontend/README.md

  *As an option, we can set and allow our user to join in-progress games with avaliable slots.*

  #### ROOM button
- Clicking on this button directs user to avaliable rooms list
+ Clicking on this button directs user to avaliable rooms list page.
+ Here are two options:
+ - User can join one of avaliable rooms which can vary number fo players and game language
+ - User can create his own room.
+Number of players and lalnguage is set by default.  *As an option, user can set with his own settings (In progress)*

- !!!!СЮДА ВИДОС ИЛИ ГИФКУ
+ !!!!СЮДА ВИДОС ИЛИ ГИФКУ.

-• N developers registrates on the server
+### Game in-progress
-• Server drops a random city
+- After game slots are filled, server starts game and drops a random city
-• All players try to send next city name based on last character of previous city
+- All players try to send next city name based on last character of previous city
-• Cities are compared with the list of cities in the database
+- Cities are compared with the list of cities in the database
-• If there is no such city - answer is not accepted and the user gets no score, game timer is running
+- If there is no such city - answer is not accepted and the user gets no score, game timer is running
-• Every city can be used only once during the game.
-In aonther case, answer is not accepted and the user gets no score, game timer is running
+- Every city can be used only once during the game.
+In another case, answer is not accepted and the user gets no score, game timer is running
-• If there is a city, then the one who first named the city gets score.
-Game timer sets to default 30 seconds.
+- If there is a city, the first user named the city gets score.
+Game timer rool back to 30 seconds.

+### Game is finished
-• The game ends when no one offers a new city within 30 seconds
+- The game ends when no one offers a new city within 30 seconds *As an option, we can set endgame as one of users gets the exact score.*
-• The winner is the user with high score Who will throw more cities - wins.
+- The winner is the user with high score.
+- From this point, user can join random room again or he can switch to the rooms list.

 ## How it works

+## ToDo:

+- Multi-language support
+- Advanced room customization
+- Integrated game chat
+- Game history
+- Game stats
+- Ranked Games

 Very Fun!
 Game for everybody!

-### `npm start`
+## How to run

+Unfortunately, backend is still under NDA and has not been officially revealed to open-source yet, stay tune for updates, it will be deplyed here soon.

+Frontend can be launched by `npm start`.

-Runs the app in the development mode.\
+It runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)